Philippe de Rohan-Chabot

-Philippe-Ferdinand-Auguste de Rohan-Chabot (1815–1875), comte de Jarnac, was a French diplomat of aristocratic descent.
+Philippe-Ferdinand-Auguste de Rohan-Chabot (/ˈroʊən ʃæˈboʊ/ ROH-ən-sha-BOH, /fr/; 1815–1875), comte de Jarnac, was a French diplomat of aristocratic descent.

 Descended from the ancient Breton family currently represented by Josselin de Rohan, the 14th Duke.
 He was the only son of General Louis-Guy-Charles-Guillaume de Rohan by his wife Lady Isabelle Fitzgerald, daughter of William FitzGerald, 2nd Duke of Leinster.
 He succeeded his father in the family titles of vicomte de Chabot and comte de Jarnac.